 4.4.
-Accounting for different projects: -
+Accounting for different Projects: -

-DISA carries out various projects/programs in collaboration with Central and State Government as well as with Funding Agencies abroad.
+DISA carries out various projects / programmes in collaboration with Government as well as with Funding Agencies.
 Invariably the above agencies require our organization to maintain accounts separately for each project or programme funded.
-In all the above cases DISA has to maintain a separate set of books for each of the funded projects.
+In all the above cases DISA has to maintain a separate set of books for each of the funded Projects.
 If there is any component of local funds used with foreign grants, separate set of books will have to be maintained.
 However, for the purpose of reporting to the funding agency, transactions from both local funds and foreign funds have to be merged.
-All the foreign contributions received for different projects have to pass through the designated FCRA bank account.